 Words by Simon Difford

 The original Alexander cocktail consisted of equal parts gin, crème de cacao liqueur and cream.
 Over time, other spirits were substituted for the gin – brandy being most popular.
 The formula has also gradually become boozier with modern recipes usually calling for one-and-a-half times as much base spirit.
 Other liqueurs in place of crème de cacao are also used in modern Alexander riffs.

 In his 1937 Famous New Orleans Drinks and How to Mix 'em, Stanley Clisby Arthur writes, "Smooth as cream, delicate as dew, and easily prepared is the Alexander.
 Some who mix this particular cocktail do not use the white of egg.
 A mistake, for the albumen gives a froth and an added smoothness which makes this cocktail different.
 Like all drinks in which egg white is used vigorous shaking is required.
 Give the Alexander all you've got in elbow grease to make it live up to its reputation - for it is truly Alexander the Great among drinks in its class."

 "Remember that one egg white will do, whether you are mixing for two or a dozen guests.
 Be strenuous in your shaking whenever there is white of egg or cream in a mixture.
 Shake, brother, shake, and then some more for good measure."

 If adding egg - something that I advocate - then it is certainly important to achieve an emulsion so generating the desired smooth mouthfeel and frothy head, and like Stanley Clisby Arthur, I'd advocate shaking hard but I also recommend you use the dry shake technique and less elbow grease.
-When he says "one egg white will do for two or a dozen guests" he is right in as much as too much egg white is a bad thing and quarter of the white of a medium sized egg is more than enough.
+When he says "one egg white will do for two or a dozen guests" he is right in as much as too much egg white is a bad thing and a third of the white of a medium-sized egg is more than enough.

 Famous New Orleans Drinks and How to Mix 'em